syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining items orientation

-The [orientation](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#orientation) property in a group allows you to control how the items in a ribbon group are aligned.
-By default, the orientation is set to `column`, which means the items are arranged vertically.
+The Ribbon group [orientation](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#orientation) property allows to manage how the items are aligned.
+By default, the orientation is set to `Column`, in which the items are arranged vertically.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}